How Can I Control My Aging Weight Gain?

-Nutrition, slow weight gain with aging (48-51) Having a terrible time keeping weight down even with consistent dieting and exercise.
+I am slowly gaining weight with my age (48-51) and am having a terrible time keeping weight down even with consistent dieting and exercise.
 How can I manage my weight while aging?